valbuild/val/packages/shared/README.md

 ## What **DOES NOT** go into this package?

-- Any function / type that depends on a UI framework, even transitively (React, Lexical, NextJS, Vite...).
+- Any function / type that depends on a UI framework, even transitively (React, ProseMirror, NextJS, Vite...).
 - Any function that cannot execute both on server-side and client-side.